Star Wars: The Force Unleashed: Plot

 The group travels to Kashyyyk to locate Kota's contact, senator Bail Organa.
 Starkiller discovers his old home and meets his father's spirit, who expresses remorse for Starkiller's upbringing under Vader.
 To gain Bail's trust, Starkiller rescues his captive daughter Princess Leia Organa, and liberates the enslaved Wookiees at her request.
-Starkiller learns from Kota that Bail went missing on Felucia, after searching for Shaak Ti in the hope she would rescue Leia.
-Starkiller travels to Felucia to find Bail, discovering he had been captured by Shaak Ti's former apprentice Maris Brood, who succumbed to the Dark Side after her master's death.
+Starkiller learns from Kota that Bail went missing on Felucia, after searching for Shaak Ti in the hope that she would rescue Leia.
+Starkiller travels to Felucia to find Bail, discovering that he'd been captured by Shaak Ti's former apprentice Maris Brood, who succumbed to the Dark Side after her master's death.
 Starkiller defeats Brood but spares her life, and convinces Bail to join the rebellion.

 To convince more dissidents to do the same, Vader suggests that Starkiller attack a Star Destroyer facility on Raxus Prime to show that the Empire is vulnerable.
 Juno learns Starkiller is still serving Vader and chastises him, but agrees to keep silent.
-On Raxus Prime, Starkiller is attacked by PROXY, who attempts to fulfill his programming by killing him, but Starkiller defeats him, destroys the facility, and pulls a falling Star Destroyer out of the sky using the Force.
+On Raxus Prime, Starkiller is attacked by PROXY, who attempts to fulfill his programming by killing him.
+Still, Starkiller defeats him, destroys the facility, and pulls a falling Star Destroyer out of the sky using the Force.
 Bail meets with fellow senators Mon Mothma and Garm Bel Iblis on Corellia to formally organize a rebellion, only for Vader to arrive and arrest them and Kota.
 After overpowering Starkiller, Vader reveals that he was merely a tool to lure out the Empire's enemies, and had never intended to use him to overthrow the Emperor.
 Starkiller escapes after PROXY sacrifices himself by attacking Vader.

 Juno rescues Starkiller, who uses the Force to see that Kota and the senators are being held on the Death Star.
 After Juno kisses him and he bids farewell, Starkiller battles his way through the station to reach the Emperor's throne room.
 Vader confronts him, but Starkiller defeats his former master and faces the Emperor, who tries to goad him into killing Vader so Starkiller can take his place.
 Kota tries to attack the Emperor, but is subdued with Force lightning.
 At this point, the player must choose between saving Kota (Light Side) or killing Vader (Dark Side).